wting/autojump/README.md

         jo music

-    Opening a file manager to a child directory is also supported.
+-   Opening a file manager to a child directory is also supported:

         jco images